 Effect of futibatinib on drug transporters

-In vitro studies indicated that futibatinib inhibited P-gp and BCRP, but didn’t inhibit OAT1, OAT3, OCT2, OATP1B1, OATP1B3, MATE1 or MATE2K at clinically relevant concentrations.
+In vitro studies indicated that futibatinib didn’t inhibit OAT1, OAT3, OCT2, OATP1B1, OATP1B3, MATE1 or MATE2K at clinically relevant concentrations.
 Futibatinib is a substrate of P-gp and BCRP in vitro.
 Inhibition of BCRP is not expected to result in clinically relevant changes in the exposure of futibatinib.
+Inhibition of P-gp did not result in a clinically relevant effect on futibatinib exposure in vivo (see section 4.5).

 Special populations